Unboxed-Software/solana-course/content/vrf.md

 }
 ```

-Notice, if the user does roll doubles, we do not execute the transfer of funds for them.
-Instead, we just mark the `escrow_state.out_of_jail` field as true.
-The user will be required to call the `withdraw` instruction themselves. and `lib.rs` files.

 And that is it for the get out jail functionality!
 Congrats, you have just built a program that can consume Switchboard data feeds and submit VRF requests.
 Please make sure your program builds successfully by running:

 `anchor build`

 ## Testing

 Alright, let’s test this bad boy.
-Historically, testing the VRF would have had to be done on devnet, fortunately the folks at switchboard has created some really nice functions to run our own VRF oracle locally!
-So to test our program, we’ll need to setup our local server, grab all of the right accounts and then call our program!
+Historically, testing the VRF would have had to be done on devnet, fortunately the folks at switchboard has created some really nice functions to run our own VRF oracle locally.
+So to test our program, we’ll need to setup our local server, grab all of the right accounts and then call our program.

 The first thing we’ll want to do is pull in some more accounts in our `Anchor.toml` file: